t-husnetdinova/webapp_spring2021_Let-s_Take_A_Selfie/README.md

 <br>
 Final: COMING SOON
 <br>
 <br>
-**Nu HTML Checker status:** For the current build, there were no  .html files to put through the checker.
+**Nu HTML Checker status:** <br>
+For the current build, there were no  .html files to put through the checker.
 However, our .ejs view files that contain html view formatting, did pass the checker with warnings about not having a doctype tag, head, or title, all of which an ejs file does not need.
 So we are good there! <br>
 One nuance is that we do not yet have a working search function for searching posts, so we have a placeholder submit button when searching that leads to a dummy search results page (this is purely visual right now to show dynamicity).
 So, we do get this error with layout.ejs: <br>
 `<a href="/search" class="btn btn-outline-success my-2 my-sm-0" type="submit"> Search </a>`<br>